-$$\lim{y \to \infty} \frac{y f(y)}{1 - F(y)} = \tau > 0$$ (21)
+$$\lim{y \to \infty} \frac{y f(y)}{1 - F(y)} = \tau > 0 \tag{21}$$ which is a sufficient condition for convergence of $H_n(x)$ to the EV2 distribution (e.g. Kottegoda & Rosso, 1997, p.
+430).

-In Figure 2 it is demonstrated how the exact distribution tends to the Fréchet distribution as n increases.
-In this case the shape parameter $\theta$ was assumed 0.5 and the exact distribution was calculated from (19).
-For n as high as 1000 the Fréchet probability plot becomes almost a straight line.
-However, as in the cases of Figure 1, for smaller values of n, which are more relevant in hydrological applications, the Fréchet plot of the exact distribution appears to be curved, so an EV2 distribution would yield a better approximation to the exact distribution than the Fréchet distribution.
-(It is noted that the concave curvature appearing in the Fréchet plot of Figure 2 would be convex in a Gumbel plot).
+In Fig. 2 it is demonstrated how the exact distribution tends to the Fréchet distribution as n increases.
+In this case the shape parameter θ was assumed 0.5 and the exact distribution was calculated from equation (19).
+For n as high as 1000, the Fréchet probability plot becomes almost a straight line.
+However, as in the cases of Fig. 1, for smaller values of n, which are more relevant in hydrological applications, the Fréchet plot of the exact distribution appears to be curved, so a three-parameter EV2 distribution would yield a better approximation to the exact distribution than the Fréchet